Espresso Brewing Guide

 Coffee made through Espresso is thicker compared to other coffee brewing techniques.
 It is viscous like warm honey.
 A wide variety of beans can be used through this process, and in different roast degrees.

 Brewing is high pressure, allowing the flavor and chemicals to be truly concentrated.
-Compared to other coffee beverages, Espresso contains more caffeine for every unit of volume.
+Compared to other coffee beverages, Espresso (check out best coffee for espresso machines) contains more caffeine for every unit of volume.
 Then again, because of its smaller serving size, its caffeine content is generally lesser than a standard mug of brewed coffee.

 Here’s how to make your own Espresso.